 Conventional tourism, which can complement health services in particular, as in medical tourism, is particularly constrained by infrastructural shortcomings.
 Srinivasan (2005) notes that tourism grew by 24% in 2004, making India one of the leading tourist destinations in the world.
 At the same time, the inadequacy of affordable quality hotel rooms, transport and communications still constrains India's ability to attract and absorb tourists.
 These infrastructure constraints are situated in the services sector, as well as limiting that sector.
-Even in the case of fast-growing IT and ITES, Srinivasan notes the infrastructure constraints and access to venture capital are essential infrastructures for the IT sector.
+Even in the case of fast-growing IT and ITES, Srinivasan notes the infrastructure constraints can still hurt growth: "Reliable electric power, efficient and inexpensive telecommunications and access to venture capital are essential infrastructures for the IT sector.
 Although telecommunications infrastructure has vastly improved, as noted earlier, there are still some unresolved issues relating to the authority of the regulatory agency (Telecommunications Authority of India (TRAI)) vis-à-vis Department of Telecommunication and the state-owned providers.
 The situation regarding electric power continues to be abysmal."
 (Srinivasan, 2005, Section 4).

-&lt;sup>50 An important domestic constraint identified by Banga in the health sector is that it is on the concurrent list of constitutional assignments, so there is a complex set of state and local regulations.
+53 An important domestic constraint identified by Banga in the health sector is that it is on the concurrent list of constitutional assignments, so there is a complex set of state and local regulations.
 Thus, even without a cap on FDI in health services, the share of health services in total trade and FDI is low (only 0.4 percent of total FDI approvals are in health).